Xilmi/Rotp-Fusion/README.md

   - Auto-Colonize = Specie's city
   - Alt-Scroll on auto buttons to change the governor common auto-count value.
 - New auto-scout option to tell armed scout to guard uncolonized planet.
+- Finer Auto-Scout Eye rendering.
+- Completed help for new Alt-Scroll in Design UI

 2025.03.06 (BR)
 - added Help for new auto fleet sending features.